Daniel-Liu-c0deb0t/triple_accel/README.md

 assert!(dist == 1);
 ```
 In addition to edit distance routines, `triple_accel` also provides search routines.
 These routines
-return a vector of matches that indicate where the `needle` string matches the `haystack` string.
+return an iterator over matches that indicate where the `needle` string matches the `haystack` string.
 `triple_accel` will attempt to maximize the length of matches that end at the same position.
 ```Rust
 use triple_accel::*;